Table of Contents

 The answers can be found below the references.

-1. Which of the following statements on the epithelial tissue is not correct?
+1. Which of the following statements about the epithelial tissue is not correct?

-- From an embryological perspective, epithelial tissue is derived from all three germ layers.
+- From an embryological perspective, epithelial tissue is derived from all 3 germ layers.

 - Epithelial tissue has no significant intercellular substance.

 - Epithelial tissue is found on the skin surface or on the internal surface of hollow organs.

 - Epithelial tissue is supplied in intercellular spaces and through blood vessels.